 I like to work super quick and keep the shots quite informal and relaxed.
 No height arranging or all hands on lap.
 Group shots do not need to be boring, they should include all your favourite people, so feel free to hug away and I really don’t mind drinks in hands, Sunny’s on and everyone squeezed in together.

 Not all guests will want their photos taken

 There is always at least one guest at a wedding who will do nothing but try to hide from the photographer.
-It make the whole thing last sooooooo much longer, so if they don’t want to be in the photo, just go with it and let them opt out, other wise they will only ruin the photo.
+It makes the whole thing last sooooooo much longer, so if they don’t want to be in the photo, just go with it and let them opt out, otherwise they will only ruin the photo.

 We have all these ideas for shots and a Pinterest board…

 Whooop – go you for getting inspired.
 Pinterest is great for so many things in the early planning stages.
 I love Pinterest but I also have a rule: Use Pinterest for inspiration, not for duplication.

 You booked me for a reason, for my style, the way I tell the story.
 Not for me to work my way through a 20 page ‘must have’ shoot list.
 You will get bored, I won’t enjoy doing copycat shots and your guests will have checked out a long time ago if they are standing around waiting.
 More importantly the more time we spend on groups means less time to get the good stuff, your guests enjoying themselves and of course your portraits.

 What if we decide we really don’t want group shots?